 If you are using a scene from the

-comes installed with the UAV Toolbox Interface for Unreal Engine Projects support package, skip this section.
+RRScene project that is part of the Automated Driving Toolbox Interface for Unreal Engine 4 Projects support package, skip this section.
 However, if you create a new scene

 based off of one of the scenes in this project, then you must complete this

 The first time that you open a custom scene from Simulink, you need to associate, or reparent, this project with the Sim3dLevelScriptActor level blueprint used in Automated Driving Toolbox.
 The level blueprint controls how objects interact with the Unreal Engine environment once they are placed in it.
 Simulink returns an error at the start of simulation if the project is not reparented.
 You must reparent each scene in a custom project separately.